wkumari/draft-wkumari-dnsop-alt-tld/README.md

    The fields in the registry should be:

-   Label: An ASCII string containing a maximum of 63 letters, drawn from the character set [a-z] and '-'.
+   Label: An ASCII string containing a maximum of 63 characters, using only letters (a-z), digits (0-9), and hyphen (-).

    Description: A short, textual description explaining what the label is used for.